shivam821/shivam821/README.md

 ### Hi there 👋, My name is Shivam Panigrahi
 ![](https://github.com/shivam821/shivam821/blob/main/assets/github-header-image.png)

-I'm Shivam, hailing from India, am deeply immersed in the realms of Design and Development.
+I'm Shivam, hailing from India, and am deeply immersed in the realms of Design and Development.
 A fervent explorer of languages like Python and JavaScript, I find joy in the intricacies of wireframing, UI, UX, and the broader design spectrum.
 I embody the spirit of innovation in programming.
 With a knack for creative problem-solving and a mastery of diverse data structures, I navigate seamlessly through various platforms, languages, and embedded systems.

 Skills: Python / Javascipt / MySQL / UI/UX Design

-- 🔭 I’m currently working on https://github.com/shivam821/Enhanced-Automated-Bill-Splitter
+- 🔭 I’m currently working on https://github.com/shivam821/SupportPulse
-- 🌱 I’m currently learning Javascript and DSA
+- 🌱 I’m currently learning DevOps and Javascript
 - 📫 How to reach me: panigrahishivam821@gmail.com
 - ⚡ Fun fact: The first computer “bug” was an actual real-life bug